MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

     ds.setDatabaseName("demo"); // replace with your database name
     ```

 1. Locate the following lines of code.
-Replace user name with the name of the Azure AD user you want to connect as.
+Replace user name with the name of the Azure AD user that you want to connect as.

     ```java
     ds.setUser("bob@cqclinic.onmicrosoft.com"); // replace with your user name